gykimsoc/gykimsoc/README.md

 ### Gayoung Kim 👋

-M.A.
+- M.A.
 Sociology
-#political & economic & cultural
-#network #computational social science
+- let's learn, practice, and grow

 <!--
 **gykimsoc/gykimsoc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.